How a New Set of Dishes Caused My Anxiety to Spiral

 Such an event happened this past Sunday, after a family trek to Janesville for a little peruse around the Goodwill.
 Why on Earth would we drive to Janesville to shop at Goodwill you ask?
-Because we were bored, for one.
-And also because Janesville is part of the “Amazing Goodwill” network.
-Which just so happens to be wayyyy better than the ones in Dane County.
+Because we were bored.
+And also because we love thrifting together as a family.

 This particular trip to Janesville didn’t yield any “amazing” deals, like some visits in the past have.
 However, I did wind up piecing together a new set of dishes that I really liked.